Artist Books for Printmakers

 Magic Books & Paper Toys :: Esther K Smith

-Explore a variety of structures from flexagons to magic wallets, simple popups, cootie catchers, instant accordion skylines and mountains, jogged pamphlets, flip books, exquisite corpse structures, stitched triangle star books.
-Make quick models and then develop them into one-of-a-kind artist books, collaborative and individual projects, or potential limited editions.
-Kickstart your creative practice Incorporating content exercises derived from oulipo and surrealist techniques.
-Learn new approaches to content and structure.
+Explore a variety of playful forms from flexagons to magic wallets, simple popups, instant accordion skylines and mountains, jogged pamphlets, stab stitched flip books, heads, middles and tails book, exquisite corpse structures, triangle star books-- making quick models and developing them into one-of-a-kind artist books, collaborative and individual projects, and potential limited editions.
+Collage, draw, stamp, have fun.

 photos by Amy Kalyn Sims